Sarctiann/SomePython3Tools/README.md

 :ear: I hear proposals to write new scripts from my current experience, to add here. :blue_heart: I will always be grateful for the large number of people who share their knowledge.
 And I think it would be a good way to return what I received!

 ***

+> Some scripts have the extension .pyw.
+That is for Windows to run as GUIs (with pythonw.exe instead of python.exe) I'm using linux but I keep the habit.